Nephrotic syndrome is a group of changes affecting the kidneys. These may involve:

 - Foamy urine

-Your child may have times when the syndrome does not cause problems.
-There may be other times when there is a relapse and symptoms are more active.
+There may be times when the syndrome does not cause problems.
+There may be other times when symptoms are more active.

-- The effects of the immune system and improve kidney function—corticosteroids
+- Control the immune system and improve kidney function—corticosteroids

 Kids Health—Nemours Foundation http://kidshealth.org